BlueBrain/spack/deploy/docs/installing_with_environments.md

 All subsequent actions now act on this environment.
 To leave the environment, use the command `despacktivate` or `spack env deactivate`.

+To consider all software in the environment together, and only use one version of each package in the dependencies, set the `concretization` configuration to `together`:

+    $ spack config add spack:concretization=together

 First, we add TouchDetector to it:

     $ spack add touchdetector